-Open your last appeal, newsletter or email.
+Open the last appeal, newsletter, or email you wrote.

 Now read it out loud.

 Does it sound funny?
 And does it sound like you?
 Does it sound like you talk?

 If so, congratulations – you’re a step ahead of many.